Facing activist pressure, Danone warns of tough start to year

 SALES GROWTH TO RETURN

-It warned that the first quarter would still be tough due to unfavourable comparables, in particular on its Specialised Nutrition operations in China.

-But it added that its 2021 recurring operating margin would be broadly in line with the 14% of sales achieved in 2020 and said sales growth would return in the second quarter.
+It warned the first quarter would remain tough due to unfavourable comparables, but said its 2021 recurring operating margin would be similar to the 14% of sales achieved in 2020 and that sales growth would return in the second quarter.

-In contrast, Swiss rival Nestle on Thursday posted organic sales growth of 3.6% and an operating margin of 17.7% of sales for 2020.
+In contrast, Swiss rival Nestle on Thursday posted organic sales growth of 3.6% and an operating margin of 17.7% for 2020.
+[L8N2KO1CR]

-Bright spots included the Essential Dairy and Plant-based business, which was back to solid 3.4% sales growth in 2020, underpinned by both Essential dairy, with a low single-digit percentange gain, and the Plant-based business, whose sales grew 15% year on year.
+Danone reiterated on Friday its mid-term ambition to grow sales by between 3% and 5% like-for-like and to have recurring operating margins in the mid-to-high teens, with a margin above 15% of sales by 2022.

 Reporting by Dominique Vidalon; Editing by Sudip Kar-Gupta, Edmund Blair, Emelia Sithole-Matarise and Jan Harvey